FindChimneySweepers logoFindChimneySweepers

 How to Measure Your Flue for a Cap

 Getting the right cap size is the one thing you have to do correctly yourself if you are ordering DIY.
-Two measurements matter.
+Three measurements matter — most online checklists list only two and miss the one that actually drives draft and code compliance.

 For stainless steel liners or round metal flues, measure the outside diameter of the flue pipe.
 Standard caps come in 3-inch, 4-inch, 6-inch, 8-inch, and 10-inch diameters.